Fujita388/destruction-bubble-with-surfactant/README.md

 ## Prevention of parallel shift caused by gravity

- Create a wall that does not move with the atoms named number 3
+ Create a wall that does not move with atom 3

 ## Concentration of surfactant